PythonSJL/PyPyNum/README.md

 │   │   └── PNG(object)/__init__(self: Any) -> None
 │   └── FUNCTION
 │       └── crc(data: Any, length: Any, init: Any, xor: Any) -> Any
+├── interp
+│   ├── CLASS
+│   └── FUNCTION
+│       ├── bicubic(x: Any) -> Any
+│       ├── contribute(src: Any, x: Any, y: Any, channels: Any) -> Any
+│       ├── interp1d(data: typing.Union[list, tuple], length: int) -> list
+│       └── interp2d(src: Any, new_height: Any, new_width: Any, channels: Any, round_res: Any, min_val: Any, max_val: Any) -> Any
 ├── maths
 │   ├── CLASS
 │   └── FUNCTION